BEST-RQ-Based Self-Supervised Learning for Whisper Domain Adaptation

 \subsection{BEST-RQ}

 BERT-based Speech pre-Training with Random-projection Quantizer (BEST-RQ) \cite{chiu2022self} is a self-supervised learning approach which converts input speech signal into discrete labels.
 This is done with a random-projection quantizer, which projects the input signal and finds the nearest vector in a codebook.
 The index of that vector becomes the discrete label.
 During pre-training, portions of the input log-mel spectrogram are masked and fed into a speech encoder.
 The speech encoder is trained to predict the discrete labels of the masked parts.
-The random-projection quantizer is kept frozen throughout the pre-training stage.
+The random-projection quantizer is kept frozen throughout the pre-training stage, which makes it easier to train than wav2vec2.0 or HuBERT's.
 After pre-training the speech encoder, a decoder can be added on top and trained for the ASR task.
 BEST-RQ had first been proposed as a pre-training approach for Conformer architectures \cite{gulati2020conformer}.
 It was demonstrated that BEST-RQ can also be applied to convolution-free Transformer architectures \cite{hou2024revisiting}.